Deep Instance Segmentation with Automotive Radar Detection Points: Proposed Methods

+Dense points, such as LiDAR point cloud, on one hand has rich geometric and semantic information.
+On the other hand, GPUs are usually available to support processing of massive number of points in LiDAR point cloud, so that large models could be designed and high computational algorithms could be developed.
+In contrast, sparse radar detection points which are semantically ambiguous, cannot reflect the shape of objects.
+In addition, only MCU with low computational capability and small memory space could be available to process radar detection points in real time, in the typical low cost automotive radar system.
+As a result, the existing end-to-end instance segmentation methods designed for dense point cloud \cite{SGPN} are not suitable for sparse radar detection points.
+To validate this viewpoint, experiments on SGPN \cite{SGPN} are performed and compared with our proposed method.
+More details and discussions are in Section \ref{sec results and analysis}.

-Another way to implement instance segmentation is to reverse the operation order of the baseline, i.e., semantic segmentation (point-wise classification) based clustering.
-Therefore, different clustering parameter settings are used for different classes.
-Specifically, let the network model concentrate on semantic segmentation, and then apply the clustering for each group of detection points with the same semantic information.
+In this work, we propose an instance segmentation method for radar detection points, which is semantic segmentation (point-wise classification) based clustering.
+Specifically, we first let the network model concentrate on semantic segmentation.
+Then we apply a clustering method for each class of detection points, since detection points assigned with different semantic information can scarcely belong to the same instance.

-\begin{remark} It is intuitive that clustering points with semantic information may achieve better performance, since attributes of clusters belong to various class types might be significant different.
-For instance, there may be more than 10 detection points from a large vehicle, and the distances between these detection points could be larger than those from a two-wheeler, while a pedestrian may only have one detection point. \end{remark}
+Moreover, it is intuitive that clustering different classes of points with different clustering parameter settings may achieve better performance, because the attributes of clusters belong to various class types might be significantly different.
+For instance, there may be more than 10 detection points from a large vehicle, and the distances between these detection points could be larger than those from a two-wheeler, while a pedestrian may only have one detection point.
+Thus, different clustering parameter settings can be used for different classes.